jolancornevin/StringLooker/README.md

 - some public methods:
   - search: that does the actuall search in the list :white_check_mark:
   - add element to list of items :white_check_mark:
-  - remove element to list of items: same
+  - remove element to list of items: :white_check_mark:
-  - clear cache
+  - clear cache: :white_check_mark:

 ## Example
 TODO